k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 </tr>
 </tbody>
 </table>
-You can add more entries into the above CSV file, using the first names from the CUSTOMER table of CRM_DB.
+More entries can be added into the above CSV file, using the first names in the CUSTOMER table of the CRM_DB.

 b.
 Create a **Local File System** interface and save the CSV file into the **Working Directory** of the interface.